 people with HBV infection

-Hepatitis B virus (HBV) is the world’s most common serious liver infection, with an estimated 292 million people with HBV infection.
-Current therapies for HBV aim to suppress the virus but do not reduce HBV levels to permanently harmless levels after stopping treatment, which is known as a “functional cure.”
+Hepatitis B virus (HBV) is the world’s most common serious liver infection, with nearly 300 million people living with chronic HBV.
+Current therapies for HBV aim to suppress the virus but most often do not result in a functional cure.

-We are developing DCR-HBVS in collaboration with Roche for the treatment of chronic HBV infection in adults.
-Unlike current therapies that typically provide long-term suppression of the virus, DCR-HBVS has the potential to provide a functional cure for patients living with chronic HBV.
+We are developing RG6346 in collaboration with Roche for the treatment of chronic HBV infection.
+Unlike current therapies that typically provide long-term suppression of the virus, RG6346 has the potential to contribute to the ultimate goal of providing a functional cure in patients with chronic HBV and is currently being studied in a Phase 2 combination trial conducted by Roche.

 - Razavi-Shearer D, Gamkrelidze I, Nguyen MH et al. Global prevalence, treatment, and prevention of hepatitis B virus infection in 2016: a modelling study.
 Lancet Gastroenterol Hepatol.
 2018; 3(6):383-403.